What’s New With Scrabble GO?

 Some players are unhappy about the direction that Scopely has taken with the Scrabble GO app.
 The bright colors and flashy presentation are a sharp departure from the traditional Scrabble experience.
 Can Scrabble purists still enjoy a regular game of Scrabble with this app?

 Just like the computer-controlled opponents, this feature isn’t immediately obvious either.
-But, it is there.
+But, it is there if you just want to find words and skip the sizzle.

 Tap on Start New Game on the home screen.